jwds1978/jwds1978.github.io/_posts/2017-02-10-the-infantrymans-arrogance.md

 title: "The Infantryman's Arrogance"
 ---

-I don't recall who wrote this, but it's always stuck with me none-the-less&hellip;
+I don't recall who wrote this, but should you though, feel free to comment&hellip;

 > Infantrymen have a pride and arrogance that most Canadians don't understand and don't like.
 Even soldiers who aren't infantrymen don't understand.
 The pride doesn't exist because we have a job that's physically impressive.
 It certainly doesn't exist because it takes a higher level of intelligence to perform our duties.
 It's sad and I hate to admit it, but any college student or high school grad can physically do what we do.
 It's not THAT demanding and doesn't take a physical anomaly.
 Nobody will ever be able to compare us to professional athletes or fitness models.
 And it doesn't take a very high IQ to read off serial numbers, pack bags according to a packing list, or know that incoming bullets have the right of way.
 >